 However, the burden of proof to prove his innocence belongs to the bailee himself.
 In one such case, the plaintiff’s car was lost in a fire occurring in a garage where it was discovered for the repairs and the bailees did not lead any evidence to show the incident the SC held the bailees liable.

-- The bailee has a duty not to make unauthorised use or enjoyment of the goods bailed
+2. The bailee has a duty not to make unauthorized use or enjoyment of the goods bailed

 Similarly, the bailor has been given the right to terminate or avoid the duties that arise out of the contract of bailment if the bailee acts in excess of the terms of the conditions of bailment.
 This provision is enshrined in section 153 of the Act.

-However in the case where the goods are not mixed with the consent of the bailor then two situation may arise if the resultant goods are inseparable then the bailee has to compensate to the bailor and if the goods are separable then the goods belonging to the Balor has to be returned and the bailee has to bear the expenses of the separation of goods.
+However in the case where the goods are not mixed with the consent of the bailor then two situations may arise if the resultant goods are inseparable then the bailee has to compensate to the bailor and if the goods are separable then the goods belonging to the bailor has to be returned and the bailee has to bear the expenses of the separation of goods.

 The bailee has a duty to return the goods bailed to the bailor at the right time.
 If the bailee has not returned the goods then the bailee has to bear any loss to the goods bailed to the bailor.

-- The bailee has a duty to return the increase.
+6. The bailee has a duty to return the increase

 Section 163 bounds the bailee to return the increase or profit that the bailee may have accrued after using the goods bailed.